From Wikipedia

 Invasive species

-B. davidii was first documented as an invasive species in the United Kingdom during 1922.
-It is now often seen there along railway lines and on the sites of derelict factories and other buildings.[18]
-The plant frequently grew on urban bomb sites during the aftermath of World War II, earning it the nickname of "the bomb site plant".[19]
+B. davidii was first documented as an invasive species in 1922, in the United Kingdom at Harlech in North Wales.[1]
+It is now often seen there along railway lines and on the sites of derelict factories and other walls and buildings.[21]
+The plant frequently grew on urban bomb sites during the aftermath of World War II, earning it the nickname of "the bomb site plant".[22]

 B. davidii is widely marketed throughout the United States, where it has reportedly become invasive in some, but not all, areas within which it has been planted.[23][24][25]
 Although its flowers feed many native butterflies and other pollinators, plantings of the species are now controversial.[24][26][27]
 To prevent seeding and to promote further flowering, its blossoms need to be removed ("deadheaded") as soon as they are spent.[23]